GiancarloMCorrea/AKWHAM_sim/README.md

-# AKWHAM_sim
+# Simulation experiments in WHAM

- Simulation WHAM growth
+Code to conduct a simulation in WHAM to evaluate the impacts of different growth variability scenarios on the performance of age-only state-space assessment models.